hartleybrody/pfnp/day-2/setup-machine.md

 You should see it print out your ruby version (maybe 1.9.3 or 2.1.2 or something similar).
 If so, you've got ruby all setup!
 If not, try using [one of these installers](https://www.ruby-lang.org/en/documentation/installation/#installers).
 I'd recommend ruby-build if you're on a mac, and there is also an option for windows.

 ## Install Sinatra
-In the same terminal window, run the following command
+In the same terminal window, run the following 2 commands

     gem install sinatra --no-ri --no-rdoc
+    gem install sinatra-reloader --no-ri --no-rdoc

 You should see it start to install Sinatra and a bunch of other "gems" (basically just libraries or tools).
 This make take a while.